Cioccopesce-Z/ZinterPL/README.md

 ## Limitations

-- **Arrays and matrices cannot be passed as function arguments.** Workaround: use global-style naming conventions or pass individual elements.
-Proper array-passing support is the next planned feature.
 - **Arrays and matrices cannot be returned from functions** via `deven_`.
 Only scalar values (`int`, `char`, `float`) are returnable.

 ---